How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Best Of Japan: The Ultimate Two Week Itinerary

-In addition to its beautiful statues, the temple also features a stunning garden with a pond and a waterfall.
+In addition to its beautiful statues, the temple also features a pretty garden with a pond and a waterfall.
 The garden is particularly lovely in the springtime when the cherry blossoms are in full bloom.

 There is a small entrance fee to the temple, but it’s well worth a visit.